micron/staring-contest/README.md

 ## Third party stuff

-To track the eyes we currently use the tracking.js script from Eduardo Lundgren (https://github.com/eduardolundgren/tracking.js)
+To track the eyes we currently use JSFeat script from Eugene Zatepyakin (https://github.com/inspirit/jsfeat).
+Due to critical performance loss we switched from tracking.js (https://github.com/eduardolundgren/tracking.js).